squadrone-core/Squadrone/README.md

 **E.** Add some initial data to Squadrone's database so you can test the client side.
 To do so, you need to follow the following steps:
   1. Add location points (points of interest that you want remote users to connect to).

-   > You need to send a `POST` request to the `/api/locations` API with the location information according to API documentation.
+   > You need to send a `POST` request to the `/api/locations` API with the location information according to [Location API documentation](https://github.com/squadrone-core/Squadrone/wiki/Location-API-documentation).
   2. Register your drones in Squadrone.

-   > You need to send a `POST` request to the `/api/drones` API with the drone information according to API documentation.
+   > You need to send a `POST` request to the `/api/drones` API with the drone information according to [Drone API documentation](https://github.com/squadrone-core/Squadrone/wiki/Drone-API-documentation).
-  3. Assign drones to each location point so they become available to fly by user's request to fly over that location.
+  3. Assign drones to each location point so they become available to fly by user's request to visit that location.

-   > You need to send a `POST` request to the `api/locations/:locationId/addDrone` API with the id of the drone you've registered in 2. according to API documentation.
+   > You need to send a `POST` request to the `api/locations/:locationId/addDrone` API with the id of the drone you've registered in step 2. according to [Location API documentation](https://github.com/squadrone-core/Squadrone/wiki/Location-API-documentation).

 **Client Side**